 Even my $0.99 per month host could load the site in 6.620 seconds.

 This means that my local machine was losing connection with the server and timing out completely.
-This happened every single time I tried to edit, write or publish a post without fail.
+This happened every single time I tried to edit, write or publish a post.